Soldering Rings For Hook Replacement

-He has a simple to follow demo video on removing old rings and hooks and replacing them by soldering new ones on using silver solder and flux.
-With the proper torch, tools and the right solder, the process is pretty quick and simple.
+He has a simple to follow demo video on removing old soldering rings and hooks and replacing them by soldering new ones on using silver solder and flux.
+With the proper torch, tools and the right solder, the process of hook replacement is pretty quick and simple.
 He also demonstrates how to quench the rings after soldering to temper the metal and cool the hardware for handling.
 He does the quenching in a cup of tap water, but mentions you can use canola oil; its just messy.
 The ring kit makes it simple and has everything you need short of the torch.

 - Includes Over 300 Rings (13 different sizes in bags of 24)